carpentries-incubator/julia-novice/_episodes/01-introduction.md

 teaching: 5
 exercises: 0
 questions:
-- "Who is teaching?"
-- "What is the schedule?"
+- "What is Julia?"
+- "Why use Julia?"
 objectives:
-- "Explain the overall content and in more detail the content of todays lesson."
+- "Explain the difference between interpreted and compiled programming languages"
+- "Compare how composing works in Julia and some common programming languages"
 keypoints:
-- "Julia is a just in time compiled language"
+- "Julia is a just-in-time compiled language"
-- "Julia code composes well"
+- "Julia packages compose well"
 ---

 ## What is a programming language?